 Medical professionals use several tests to determine whether you’ve been overexposed to benzene, each of which measures benzene levels in your blood, breath, or urine.
 All three tests – urine, blood, and breath – must be performed shortly after exposure, or else benzene levels may not be accurately indicated by the tests.
 In urine, benzene detection involves measurement of benzene metabolites (end products of benzene), some of which can be measured, but this is not a fully accurate test since there can be numerous other reasons for the presence of similar metabolites in urine.

-Have an Attorney Review Your Toxic Torts Claim at No Charge
+Have an Attorney Review Your Toxic Torts Claim

 In general, if you suspect that you may have been overexposed, you should act quickly to ensure an accurate reading.
 It is absolutely critical that you do not delay.
 If you have been injured, it's in your best interests to speak with a toxic torts lawyer.
-In fact, you can get started today with a free claim evaluation.
+In fact, you can get started today with a claim evaluation.

 Contact a qualified product liability attorney to make sure your rights are protected.